Welding Safety: Key Principles and Best Practices

-In this article, we will explore the topic of safe welding practices, from the basics, to choosing the right equipment, to risk management and emergency procedures.
-Understanding and following welding safety rules is essential for any welder.
+This article explores safe welding practices — from the basics to equipment selection, risk management, and emergency procedures.
+Understanding and adhering to welding safety rules is essential for every welder.

 Table of contents